Navneetchauhannn/MVC-REST-API-PHP/README.md

 Project includes email Authentication and CRUD operation on different records.

-# Connection with MySql using PHP
+# Connecting to MySql using PHP

 ```php
 class Model {